A delicious French Brioche Loaf which is soft and buttery. Follow this easy brioche recipe with step-by-step photos.

 DIFFERENT TYPES OF FLOUR

 * I recommend using bread flour when making brioche or other types of enriched dough.
 Bread flour contains more protein than plain flour (all-purpose flour), so look for flour which has 11-13% protein content.

-* In Switzerland, I use Zopfmehl (or farine pour tresse) when making bread and brioche.
+* For Swiss readers, I use Zopfmehl (or farine pour tresse) when making bread and brioche.

 DIFFERENT TYPES OF YEAST

 * Please note that there is a difference between instant yeast (also called instant dried yeast or fast-action dried yeast) and dried yeast (also called active dry yeast).
 If you are not sure what type of yeast you have, please check the packaging for instructions on how to use the yeast.